arangodb/arangojs/docs/Drivers/JS/Reference/Database/ViewAccess.md

 const db = new Database();

 const views = await db.listViews();
-// views is an array of view descriptions
+// views is an array of View descriptions
 ```

 ## database.views

 `async database.views(excludeSystem?): Array<ArangoSearchView>`

-Fetches all views from the database and returns an array of
+Fetches all Views from the database and returns an array of
-_ArangoSearchView_ instances for the views.
+`ArangoSearchView` instances for the Views.

 **Examples**